kliuc/ufc-glicko-2/README.md

 Glicko-2 is a rating algorithm developed by [Dr. Mark Glickman](https://www.glicko.net/index.html) as an improvement to the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system).
 Both systems work by assessing two-player games and adjusting each player's rating based on the result.
 The most well-known application of Glicko is in online chess platforms ([see Chess.com](https://support.chess.com/en/articles/8566476-how-do-ratings-work-on-chess-com)), but it is also a powerful tool for evaluating competitors in any one-on-one sport.
 Here I implement the algorithm to rate UFC fighters to identify the most skillful competitors.

 The benefit of using Glicko-2 over traditional rating systems (like Elo) is that Glicko-2 accounts for uncertainty in ratings.
-Specifically, Glicko-2 takes a Bayesian approach by modeling player skill as a probability distribution (instead of a single value).
+Specifically, Glicko-2 takes a Bayesian approach by modeling player skill as a probability distribution (instead of a single value as Elo does).
 This is a critical feature that makes Glicko-2 a great choice for computing ratings in the UFC, where upsets and evolving skill sets make it difficult to assign static ratings.

 ## Usage